Find meaning within

 Structural Cube — Type Placement

-Merry / Serious axis: Merry (left) ↔ Serious (right) Democratic / Aristocratic axis: Democratic (top) ↔ Aristocratic (bottom) Q/D axis: D (Declaration) (front) ↔ Q (Question) (back) ILI-D Strategist ILI-Q Critic IEI-D Prophet IEI-Q Dreamer LII-D Designer LII-Q Analyst EII-D Empath EII-Q Philosopher Merry side Serious side
+Merry / Serious axis: Merry (left) ↔ Serious (right) Democratic / Aristocratic axis: Democratic (top) ↔ Aristocratic (bottom) Q/D axis: D (Declaration) (front) ↔ Q (Question) (back) ILI-D Strategist ILI-Q Critic IEI-D Prophet IEI-Q Dreamer LII-D Architect LII-Q Analyst EII-D Empath EII-Q Philosopher Merry side Serious side

 Compatibility Cube — Model K Relations Map